LasramR/sclng-backend-test-lasramR/README.md

 Boot sequence :
 - main.go will starts a new process
-- config.go will be used to parse in environment variable
+- config.go will be used to parse environment variables
 - main.go will created and configure the different layers
   - initializing providers
   - initializing services